This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Finding yourself with a racing mind, thumping heart and jittery nerves a little more than you’d like?

 While these feelings are all perfectly normal and a natural response to stress, keeping us alert and safe, it is when they become too frequent that they start impacting and controlling the quality of our lives and fall into the category of experiencing anxiety.
-The good news is that being aware of these feelings and utilising diet and lifestyle strategies can help support healthy levels of anxiety, having us feel calmer and more in control in our day to day.
+The good news is that being aware of these feelings and utilising diet and lifestyle strategies can help support healthy levels of anxiety, making us feel calmer and more in control in our day-to-day lives.

 The Context